Thyroid Mass: Evaluation and Management

 Assuming no complications, depending on the approach (open neck, endoscopic, daVinci) and surgeon, recovery times and pain are different.
 However, a general rule of thumb is pain is less with neck incisions than with armpit incisions.
 Why?
 Because a neck incision only requires dissection to be performed in the neck region versus incision made under the armpit which requires not only surgical dissection of the neck region, but also the chest wall given the neck is approached through the upper chest wall from the armpit.

 However, all other things being equal, it is not unusual to be discharged home the same day of surgery if half a thyroid was removed.
 Hospitalization for 1-3 days may occur if the entire thyroid was removed due to increased concern with bleeding and calcium stability.
 It is not unusual to have surgical drains placed during the first several days to prevent a hematoma from forming.
 Routine wound care to the incision with bacitracin ointment application is required for 1-2 weeks.
 Thyroid replacement medication may be started if the entire thyroid was removed.

 Final pathology results take about 1 week at which time a definitive diagnosis of cancer can be made if present and subsequent care can be pursued.
 Click here to see why it takes so long to get a final diagnosis.

-If you have a thyroid mass, please contact our office for an appointment.
-Please note that Dr. Chang no longer performs thyroid surgery.
+Please note that Dr. Chang no longer performs thyroid surgeries.